dshcherb/charm-wordpress-op-k8s/README.md

 # Known Issues

 * K8s charms do not get an `install` event fired (`start` event is fired instead), thus the mechanism of auto-creating symlinks in the framework does not work.
 See https://bugs.launchpad.net/juju/+bug/1854635.
-This should be fixed after https://github.com/canonical/operator/pull/63 is merged.
+This should be fixed after https://github.com/canonical/operator/pull/63 is merged;
+* The 'db' relation is not implemented yet.